 In the restricting type of anorexia nervosa, patients restrict food intake and sometimes exercise excessively but do not regularly engage in binge eating or purging.

-In adults, BMI is significantly low, and in adolescents, BMI percentile is low or does not increase as expected for normal growth.
+In adults, BMI is significantly low (usually BMI of < 17 kg/m2), and in adolescents, BMI percentile is low (usually < 5th percentile) or does not increase as expected for normal growth.

-Treat with nutritional supplementation, psychologic treatment (eg, cognitive-behavioral therapy), and, for adolescents, family-based therapy; olanzapine may be helpful.
+Treat with nutritional supplementation, psychotherapy (eg, cognitive behavioral therapy), and, for adolescents, family-based therapy; olanzapine may be helpful.

 Drugs Mentioned In This Article

 |Drug Name||Select Trade|

 |Zyprexa, Zyprexa Intramuscular, Zyprexa Relprevv, Zyprexa Zydis|